 The positive growth in real estate values within the designated CRA area is then allocated by formula to the CRA and the taxing authorities.
-The available increment in a given year is multiplied by a fraction of the total increment, which is 96.2% for North Beach, (with the 3.8% reserved amount being used for administrative overhead costs associated with the program), then shared between the city, county and CRA district by a set percentage.
+The available increment in a given year is reduced by an administrative fee and the remainder is shared between the city, county and CRA district by a percentage that has yet to be determined for the NBCRA.

-For the North Beach CRA Redevelopment Area, the recent comparative history of the area's taxable values shows a variable pattern of taxable value growth that the recent COVID-induced economic slowdown has only exacerbated.
-With an assumed base year of 2021, the total taxable value of all real estate in the CRA district is \$1.47 billion USD.
-All projections of tax increments will begin from this base year and
+For the North Beach CRA Redevelopment Area, the recent comparative history of the area's taxable values shows a varying growth pattern of taxable value that the recent COVID-induced economic slowdown has likely exacerbated (see Figure 33).
+For 2020, the total taxable value of all real estate in the CRA district is \$1.47 billion USD.
+Projections of tax increments shown in this plan begin from this base year and value2.